CHRISTY GEORGE, LMFT, SEP

 I have completed an extra 216 hours of trauma focused training, spanning approximately 3 years, engaged in professional consultations, and completed personal Somatic Experiencing (SE) therapy to become a certified Somatic Experiencing Practitioner (SEP).
+Now, I also assist in training workshops for new students wishing to grow their skills in treating trauma.

 SE therapy is considerably different from traditional talk therapy, especially when working with trauma, anxiety and depression.
 Processing trauma and anxiety is different from talking about it.
 When we focus on the story or our memory of the event, our nervous systems can become highly activated and move into a state of survival with no opportunity for resolution.
 Unresolved feelings connected to fight, flight and freeze can build up in our bodies leading to symptoms such as anxiety, aggression, feeling shut down, disconnecting from others, and physical pain.
 Talk therapy focuses on talking about the problem and potentially reliving the experience, whereas Somatic Experiencing enables the nervous system to process the trauma in a different way and find relief.
 In an SE session, a client is never required to relive painful experiences by talking about them at length.
 While it may be necessary to teach some basic coping skills during session, the goal of treatment is to promote healing and ending of symptoms, rather than learning to cope with pain that may never end.